everscale-org/docs/src/develop/tutorial/smart-digital-assets/issue-ft.md

   });
 ```

-[The TON Soidity Compiler](https://github.com/tonlabs/TON-Solidity-Compiler/blob/master/API.md#addresstransfer) allows you to specify different parameters (value,currencies, bounce or flag) of an outgoing internal message sent through an external function call.
+[The TON Soidity Compiler](https://github.com/tonlabs/TON-Solidity-Compiler/blob/master/API.md#external-function-calls) allows you to specify different parameters (`value`,`currencies`, `bounce` or `flag`) of an outgoing internal message sent through an external function call.

-Note that all external function calls are asynchronous.
+Be informed that all external function calls are asynchronous.
 Thus, a function will be called after the end of the current transaction.

-Note that if the value is not set, the default value will be 0.01 EVER, or 10^7 nanoever.
+Note that if the `value` is not set, the default value will be 0.01 EVER, or 10^7 nanoever.
 This value is exactly 10_000 gas units in the workchain.

 If the called function returns some value and is marked as `responsible`, then a callback option must be set.
 This callback function will be called by another contract.

 The Remote function will pass its return values as function arguments for the callback function.
-That's why the types of return values of the called function must be equal to function arguments of the callback function.
+That's why the types of return values must be equal to function arguments of the callback function.

-If the function is marked as responsible, then field `answerId` appears in the list of input parameters of the function in *abi.json file. `answerId` is the function id that will be called.
+If the function is marked as `responsible`, then field `answerId` appears in the list of input parameters of the function in `*abi.json` file. `answerId` is the function id that will be called.

 Use this command and deploy the token wallet: